 Richard Ito belted a coat over the homemade costume he now wore, putting the scarf in one of the coat’s pockets before leaving his place.
 The costume was almost an afterthought.
 He’d grown up hearing the exploits of the famed Freedom Fighters, but his favorite member had been one of the ones who disappeared decades ago.
 He could have been one of the heroes executed by the Nazis, but it was unlikely.
-The original Quicksilver had simply disappeared into time and had never returned.
+As rumor had it, the original Quicksilver had simply disappeared into time and never returned.
 Maybe he would someday, but until then, Richard would use his name.

 A few seconds later, the new Quicksilver stood miles away in front of the Central Prison.
 He tied the scarf around his head and hid his coat under a garbage bin.